 EagleView Technologies Appoints Piers Dormeyer to Chief Executive Officer

-/EIN News/ -- Rochester, NY, May 15, 2023 (GLOBE NEWSWIRE) -- EagleView Technologies, a leading provider of aerial imagery and data analytics, is delighted to announce the appointment of Piers Dormeyer as its new Chief Executive Officer (CEO).
+[Rochester, NY - May 15, 2023] - EagleView Technologies, a leading provider of aerial imagery and data analytics, is delighted to announce the appointment of Piers Dormeyer as its new Chief Executive Officer (CEO).
 Piers, who has been an integral part of the EagleView team for the past ten years and most recently served as President of the Commercial Group, brings a wealth of expertise in business strategy, organizational development, and operational excellence.
 With this transition, EagleView looks forward to a seamless leadership succession.

 Piers Dormeyer has consistently demonstrated his strategic vision, leadership skills, and passion for driving growth.
 As President of the Commercial Group, he successfully spearheaded key initiatives, building strong relationships with customers and partners while expanding the company's market presence.
 Piers's extensive industry knowledge, combined with his deep understanding of EagleView's operations, uniquely positions him to lead the company into an exciting new chapter of innovation and continued success.